Tap into the dental marketing power of personas.

 If you’re not familiar with the concept of using personas in your dental marketing, you’re missing a huge opportunity to truly connect with potential new patients.
 Before telling you how to use personas in your marketing, it’s probably best if I back up and explain what a persona is.

 In marketing, a persona is defined as: “A semi-fictional representation of your ideal customer based on market research and real data about your existing customers.”
 That’s a complicated way of saying, “I want my target patient to feel like I’m inside their head.”

 How to Build Your Perfect New Patient

-Before a commercial airs on TV, before a website is launched, and long, long before a single copywriter or graphic designer starts crafting your dental marketing message, your marketing company should define your target persona for each message or campaign.
+Before a commercial airs on TV, before a website is launched, and long, long before a single copywriter or graphic designer starts crafting your message, your dental marketing company should define your target persona for each message or campaign.
 You can create your own marketing personas by answering these questions: